jorgehatccrma/pyGrFNN/README.md

 Documentation is generated with [Sphinx](http://sphinx-doc.org/) directly from the docstrings in the code.
 The theme is the *ReadTheDocs* theme, that can be found [here](https://github.com/snide/sphinx_rtd_theme) (it includes instructions on how to install and use it)

+### Build docs

+    cd <pygrfnn_dir>/docs
+    make html
+    open _build/html/index.html

+The last line is an OS X way of opening a file on a browser from the command line.
+On other systems, simply open `file://<absolute_path_to_pygrfnn>/docs/_build/html/index.html`.

+If something goes wrong, you can optionally run `make clean` to build from scratch.

 Notes
 -----